Planning and Project Management

 - Your project consultation with Tamlin includes a rough budget and building time frame

 - Be sure to research site conditions, building restrictions, bylaws, lot setbacks, etc. We can help make sure you cover all the details.

 - Arrange for a site visit to provide a professional assessment of your building position, access, services (water, power), ease of construction, potential problems, etc.

 - Decide if you have the time and resources to build yourself or need our help to build.
 Again, we can help you determine whether building it yourself might be a good fit for you.

 - Create a “wish list” of ideas including both function and design.
 We have a reputable in-house design team to help make your wish list a reality.

-- Create a reasonable time frame for building, and make a workable schedule.
-You’ll enjoy the process more if you’ve planned realistically.
+- Create a reasonable time frame for building and make a workable schedule.
+You will enjoy the process more if you’ve planned realistically.

 - Plan at least one year ahead of construction once you have your rough ideas of the home on your site